Insiders reveal what to wear for the job interview by industry

 A friend recently asked a question on Facebook: “What would you wear to a job interview for an Ad agency?”
-She posted a picture of a striped tunic-y thing (no, I don’t know what it’s called.
-A dress?
+She posted a picture of a striped dress-y thing (no, I don’t know what it’s called.
+A tunic?
 That’s why I don’t write for Vogue) and asked, “Is this ok with leggings and ballet flats or too casual?”

 The responses were plentiful, with most seeming to agree that you never wear leggings to a job interview and that “smart casual” or “business casual” is the way to go.